U.S.-India aircraft carrier working group holds inaugural meeting

 General Atomics, which also hopes to sell the system to Brazil, has said foreign military sales could help lower the cost of installing the system on new U.S. aircraft carriers.

-The working group, co-chaired by the U.S. Navy’s Programme Executive Officer for Aircraft Carriers, Rear Admiral Tom Moore, and India’s Controller for Warship Production and Acquisition, Vice Admiral G.S.
-Pabby, is part of the India-U.S. Defence Technology and Trade Initiative (DTTI).
+The working group, co-chaired by the U.S. Navy’s Program Executive Officer for Aircraft Carriers, Rear Admiral Tom Moore, and India’s Controller for Warship Production and Acquisition, Vice Admiral G.S.
+Pabby, is part of the India-U.S. Defense Technology and Trade Initiative (DTTI).
+(Additional reporting by David Brunnstrom in Washington)